Half of women own one, they are now present in supermarkets and even in Ikea ads.

 The next step?
 Being able to buy your pleasure accessory in your common health and/or beauty store, while shopping for make-up remover and tampons.
 It is not a behaviour that is widely spread yet, and this is what Smile Makers is trying to achieve!

-Today is an important time for vibrators: it is the only time in their entire history where there is momentum towards a positive image.
+Today is an important time for in the history of vibrators: it is the only time in their entire history where there is momentum towards a positive image.
 We women have the power to finally put vibrators into the category of mainstream wellbeing accessories by taking charge of our sexual wellbeing that we will achieve this.

 And when in doubt, let’s remember the simple fact that vibrators were not created to be a taboo, they became one and it is about time to consider them again as what they really are: a wellbeing accessory for all women who wish to have one !